-For public offices, what export / extract functionality will be available (bulk/individual items, drag and drop) when long term / permanent value information and records are due to be transferred to us?
+For public offices, what export/extract functionality will be available (bulk/individual items, drag and drop) when long term/permanent value information and records are due to be transferred to Archives New Zealand?

 How will you confirm the destruction of files from servers not under your direct control?

 Can the cloud service offer destruction of information and records due for destruction (including any copies) in a manner that ensures that the information and records are not able to be reconstructed?